spdx/spdx-3-model/serialization/README.md

 ### Serialization Concepts

-Information exists in the minds of users (producers and consumers), in applications running on the systems they use, and in the data exchanged among systems.
+Information exists in the minds of users (producers and consumers), in the *state* of applications running on systems, and in the data exchanged among applications.
-Serialization converts application information into byte sequences (messages, payloads, information exchage packages) that can be validated, communicated and stored.
+Serialization converts application information into byte sequences (a.k.a. protocol data units, messages, payloads, information exchage packages) that can be validated, communicated and stored.
 De-serialization parses payloads back into application state.
 Serialization is not a goal in and of itself, it is the mechanism by which applications exchange information in order to make it available to users.